LarsDoorenbos/generate-spectra/README.md

 # Galaxy spectroscopy without spectra

-Code used for the papers ["Galaxy spectroscopy without spectra: Galaxy properties from photometric images with conditional diffusion models"](https://arxiv.org/pdf/2406.18175) (under review) and ["Generating astronomical spectra from photometry with conditional diffusion models"](https://arxiv.org/abs/2211.05556) (NeurIPS 2022 workshop on Machine Learning and the Physical Sciences).
+Code used for the papers ["Galaxy spectroscopy without spectra: Galaxy properties from photometric images with conditional diffusion models"](https://arxiv.org/pdf/2406.18175) (The Astrophysical Journal) and ["Generating astronomical spectra from photometry with conditional diffusion models"](https://arxiv.org/abs/2211.05556) (NeurIPS 2022 workshop on Machine Learning and the Physical Sciences).

 ![Some generated spectra](figures/generated.png "samples")